nguyentobinh12x5/AssetManagement/README.md

-﻿# AssetManagement
+﻿# AssetManagement - Rookeie To Engineer Batch 7 - NashTech 2024
  ![image](https://github.com/user-attachments/assets/72d533b5-68c0-4518-af8f-dca6ae7c5e53)
 The Asset Management System is a web application designed to streamline the management of assets and users within an organization.
 Built with a focus on security, scalability, and clean architecture principles, this system ensures efficient operations and role-based access control.
-#Features:
+# Features:
-- Authentication & Authorization
+## Authentication & Authorization
 + Secure user authentication using cookies.
 + Role-based authorization to manage access levels effectively.
-- Asset Management
+## Asset Management
 + Create and register new assets in the system.
 + Browse and view the list of available or assigned assets.
 + Handle asset returns with a seamless process.
-- User Management
+## User Management
 + Create and manage user profiles efficiently.
 + Enable user deletion with appropriate access permissions.
-- Clean Architecture
+## Clean Architecture
 + Implements the Clean Architecture pattern for maintainable and scalable code.
 + Separation of concerns ensures flexibility and ease of testing.

-#Technology Stack
+# Technology Stack
 Backend: ASP.NET Core, Entity Framework
 Frontend: React.js, Redux Toolkit
 Database: SQL Server